matthewbdwyer/tipc/README.md

 ```
 The record expression default initializes `f` to `0` and this is the value that is accessed and returned from the call to `access` and then from `main`.

 Second, TIP allows memory allocation, yet its runtime system does not include a garbage collector.
-It's an easy matter to write a TIP program that leaks memory:
+The TIP program [recordLeak.tip](test/system/leak/recordLeak.tip), shown below, leaks memory because the `alloc` constructor causes the record to be allocated on the heap:
 ```
+// recordLeak.tip
 foo(x,y,z){
     var rec;
     rec = alloc {l: x, m: y, n: z};
     return (*rec).m;
 }
-​

 main(){
     var i, j, a;
     a = 0;